 Our mouths are full of bacteria.
 These bacteria, along with mucus and other particles, form a sticky, colorless “plaque” on teeth.
-Brushing and flossing helps get rid of plaque.
+Brushing and flossing help get rid of plaque.
 Plaque that is not removed hardens and forms “tartar” that brushing doesn’t remove.
 Only a professional cleaning by one of our dental hygienists can remove tartar.

 When gingivitis is not treated, it advances to “periodontitis” (which means “inflammation around the tooth”).
 In periodontitis, gums pull away from the teeth and form spaces (called “pockets”) that become infected.
 The body’s immune system fights bacteria as the plaque spreads and grows below the gum line.
 Bacterial toxins and the body’s natural response to infection start to break down the bone and connective tissue that hold teeth in place.
 If not treated, the bones, gums, and tissue that support the teeth are destroyed.
-The teeth may eventually become loose and have to be removed.
+The teeth may eventually become loose and must be removed.

 People usually don’t show signs of gum disease until they are in their 30s or 40s.
 Men are more likely to have gum disease than women.
 Although teenagers rarely develop periodontitis, they can develop gingivitis, the milder form of gum disease.
-Most commonly, gum disease develops when plaque is allowed to build up along and under the gum line.
+Most commonly, gum disease develops when plaque can build up along and under the gum line.